Dildz/Southern-Hemisphere-Seasons/README.md

 - The mod defaults to summer if there is any issue determining the current season.
 - Ensure the server’s time zone is correctly configured, as the mod relies on the system date to determine the season.
+- Will test making storms a chance per raid throughout the year and impliment in a later update, for now storms default to false (off).

 ## Support: